faefelipe/Transfer-Beer/README.md

 # Transfer-Beer
-# Creating the front-end environment using Create-react-app
+- Creating the front-end environment using Create-react-app
-# Implemented git flow structure
+- Implemented git flow structure
+- Implemented structure of components